ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-chibios-only-boards.rst

 Loading Firmware onto ChibiOS-only boards
 =========================================

-Recent versions of ArduPilot (Copter-3.6, Plane-3.9, Rover-3.5) run on relatively small, non-Pixhawk, flight controllers using the ChibiOS operating system.
+Recent versions of ArduPilot (Copter-3.6, Plane-3.9, Rover-3.5) run on relatively small, non-Pixhawk, autopilots using the ChibiOS operating system.
 Examples of these boards include the :ref:`OpenPilot RevoMini <common-openpilot-revo-mini>`, :ref:`Mateksys F405-Wing <common-matekf405-wing>` and :ref:`Omnibus F4 Pro <common-omnibusf4pro>`.

-Installing ArduPilot to these flight controller involves:
+Installing ArduPilot to these autopilot involves:

 - Installing the required driver and flashing tool
 - Downloading the appropriate ArduPilot firmware